filecoin-project/lotus/documentation/en/api-methods-miner.md

 ### MarketCancelDataTransfer
-ClientCancelDataTransfer cancels a data transfer with the given transfer ID and other peer
+MarketCancelDataTransfer cancels a data transfer with the given transfer ID and other peer

 Perms: read